Light-C-O/wedding_invites-ca1/README.md

     - I'm thinking have to create a component called detail-card that way it will make things easier when it come to displaying the saved wedding.
     - I also made the route dashboard route is easier to access by having it in every screen, think of it as a Home button.

+- **Sunday - 16th Nov:**
+    - I make a new compoment called GuestInvite instead of the GuestDetailCard.
+Although, I ended up not using it once I found the problem.
+    - I want it when a person logs in as a user, they the ability to go to venues and pick a wedding booked in that venue and save a date.
+Once they click on save a date button it will redirect back to their own guest.show with that specific venue and wedding.
+I managed to do that how ever due to the user not being a guest Laravel could display the the venue and wedding picked.In order for it to do that the user must be guest.
+So, there needs to be relationship between User table and Guest table : a one-to-one relationship.
+    - I first created a mirgation to add a user_id to guest and ran it.
+I updated the User model and guest Model to create a one-to-one relationship.
+I then went to AppServiceProvider.php add a user registered listener that bascially creates a Guest record of each user that register, it also check if a user already has a guest profile to hinder any duplications.
+I put it in the booth method I cdon't need to make or create a provider called EventServiceProvider.
+    - In venues/show.blade I changed the button route from ['guest' => auth()->user()->id] to ['guest' => Auth::user()->guest->id] it will assumes that each user has a related guest record.
+I created a safetynet in the form of a if statement says that if Auth::user()->guest is null then throw an error that tells the user they need to create a guest in order to save a date to a wedding of this venue.
+    - I made sure in the store in GuestController the appropiate things.
+I made the mistake of forget to add user_id as on the things to create a guest.
+I also made sure to user_id in the fillable section in Guest.php.
+    - Finally, now a user can log in, create a guest list, go to the venues, choose a venue they like and pick a wedding they want to save a date to and it redirects them to th guest form with the saved date of the wedding as well as the venue.

 ## GitHub Link
 https://github.com/Light-C-O/wedding_invites-ca1.git